-Thus I maintain that the conception of our relation to God is the fundamental interpretation which dominates every general development-form of human life, and that for us this conception is given in Calvinism, thanks to its fundamental interpretation of an immediate fellowship of God with man and man with God, To this I add that Calvinism has neither invented nor conceived this fundamental interpretation, but that God himself implanted it in the hearts of its heroes and its heralds.
+Thus I maintain that it is the interpretation of our relation to God which dominates every general life system, and that for us this conception is given in Calvinism, thanks to its fundamental interpretation of an immediate fellowship of God with man and of man with God.
+To this I add that Calvinism has neither invented nor conceived this fundamental interpretation, but that God himself implanted it in the hearts of its heroes and its heralds.
 We face here no product of a clever intellectualism, but the fruit of a work of God in the heart, or, if you like, an inspiration of history.
 This point should be emphasized.
 Calvinism has never burned its incense upon the altar of genius, it has erected no monument for its heroes, it scarcely calls them by name.
 One stone only in a wall at Geneva remains to remind one of Calvin.
 His very grave has been forgotten.
 Was this ingratitude?
-By no means, But if Calvin was appreciated, already in the 16th and 17th centuries the impression was vivid that it was One greaterthan Calvin, even God Himself, who had wrought here His work.
-Hence no general movement in life is so devoid of deliberate compact and conventionality of radiation as this, Simultaneously Calvinism had its rise in all the countries of Western Europe, and it appeared, among those nations not because the university was in its van, or because scholars led the people, or because a magistrate placed himself at their head, but it sprang from the hearts of the people themselves; with weavers and farmers, with tradesmen and servants, with women and young maidens; and in every instance it exhibited the same characteristic: viz. strong Assurance of faith not only without the intervention of the Church, but even in opposition to the Church.
-The human heart had attained unto eternal peace with its God; strengthened by this Divine fellowship, it discovered its high and holy calling, to consecrate every department of life and every energy at its disposal to the glory of God; and therefore when those men or women, who had become partakers of this Divine life, were forced to abandon their taith, it proved impossible, they could not deny their Lord and thousands and tens of thousands burned at the stake, not complaining but exulting, with thanksgiving in their hearts and psalms upon their lips.
-Calvin was not the author of this, but God Who through his Holy Spirit had wrought in Calvin that which He had wrought in them.
+By no means.
+But if Calvin was appreciated, even in the 16th and 17th centuries the impression was vivid that it was One greater than Calvin, even God Himself, who had wrought here His work.
+Hence, no general movement in life is so devoid of deliberate compact, none so unconventional in which it spread as this.
+Simultaneously, Calvinism had its rise in all the countries of Western Europe, and it did not appear, among those nations, because the University was in its van, or because scholars led the people, or because a magistrate placed himself at their head; but it sprang from the hearts of the people themselves, with weavers and farmers, with tradesmen and servants, with women and young maidens; and in every instance it exhibited the same characteristic : viz., strong Assurance of eternal Salvation, not only without the intervention of the Church, but even in opposition to the Church.
+The human heart had attained unto eternal peace with its God: strengthened by this Divine fellowship, it discovered its high and holy calling to consecrate every department of life and every energy at its disposal to the glory of God: and therefore, when those men or women, who had become partakers of this Divine life, were forced to abandon their faith, it proved impossible, that they could deny their Lord; and thousands and tens of thousands burned at the stake, not complaining but exulting, with thanksgiving in their hearts and psalms upon their lips.
+Calvin was not the author of this, but God who through his Holy Spirit had wrought in Calvin that which He had wrought in them.
 Calvin stood not above them, but as a brother by their side, a sharer with them of God's blessing.
-In this way Calvinism came to its fundamental interpretation of an immediate fellowship with God, not because Calvin invented it, but because in this immediate fellowship God Himself had granted to our fathers a privilege, of which Calvin was the first to become clearly conscious.
+In this way, Calvinism came to its fundamental interpretation of an immediate fellowship with God, not because Calvin invented it, but because in this immediate fellowship God Himself had granted to our fathers a privilege of which Calvin was only the first to become clearly conscious.
 This is the great work of the Holy Spirit in history, by which Calvinism has been consecrated, and which interprets to us its wondrous energy.